Three-dimensional $\mathbb{Z}$ topological insulators without reflection symmetry: Projected topological branes

 where $\alpha_{j}$ and $\beta$ are real numbers.
 A lattice site, $i$, projected onto the $(d-1)$-dimensional PTB, obeys the relation,

 where $a$ is the lattice constant.
 As an illustrative example, we choose a parent cubic system in $d=3$ dimensions of size $10 \times 10 \times 10$.
 We then select the parameters for our plane, $\alpha_{j=1,2,3}=1$ and $\beta=1/100$.
 The lattice sites which make up the PTB are colored in red in the middle panel of Fig.~\ref{fig:PTBCon}.
 In order to visualize the PTB, we map each lattice site in red onto the projected plane at the point nearest to the lattice site.
 The result is shown in the right panel of Fig.~\ref{fig:PTBCon}, demonstrating that the PTB is a hexagonal system as expected given the orientation of the plane, perpendicular to the $(111)$ axis of the cube.

-Having established a definite procedure for construction of projected branes in $d$-dimensions, we consider a 4D, parent tight-binding model for demonstration of topology beyond the AZ table.
+{ At this point we remark that an infinite number of choices for the parameters which define the hyperplane in Eq. \eqref{eq:hyper} may be made.
+Tuning such parameters may allow to tune the band topology of the corresponding PTB.
+For example, a two-dimensional PTB may not inherit the bulk topology of the parent model if the selected hyperplane extends only in a two-dimensional subspace corresponding to a single layer of the parent 3D lattice with stacked two-dimensional layers.
+In this work we continuously use a hyperplane extending along the body diagonal such that a genuine dimensional reduction is performed and ensures that the PTB inherits the bulk band topology of the parent system, thus avoiding previously mentioned trivial projection.} Having established a definite procedure for construction of projected branes in $d$-dimensions, we consider a 4D, parent tight-binding model for demonstration of topology beyond the AZ table.